Ingvord/tango-v10-design-doc/docs/maintainability.md

 **Conclusions**

 Either historically or intentionally architecture was adapted for adding new functionality (e.g. adding new attributes, commands).
 Nowadays when functionality is mature enough (it is hard to foresee any major additions like event system or new polling mechanism), focus must be switched to changes, to the existing code base or to allowing quick fixes, performance improvements and most importantly to pluggability, so that users can implement their own changes in a centralized manner without changing core library.

+_ Lorenzo: well, pluggability is not in the quality attribute list... my take is that this should map into modifiability/extendability quality attributes.
+Not sure, however, that this mechanism is really about users implementing their own changes... to TANGO?
+What is the exact meaning? _